ECP-CANDLE/Supervisor/workflows/cp-leaveout/README-chained.md

 * --config - the path of the workflow configuration file
 * --stages - the number of stages to run.
 This will override the value specified in the configuration file
-* --dry_run - executes the workflow, displaying the configuration for each stage, but does not submit any jobs
+* --dry_run - executes the workflow, displaying the configuration for each stage, but does **not** submit any jobs

 Of these only `--config` is required.

+`run_chained.py` should be run from within the test-chained directory.

+### Workflow Configuration File Format

 The configuration file has the following json format (see `test-chained/cfg.json` for an example):

 * site: the name of the hpc site (e.g. "summit")
 * plan: the path to the challenge problem leave one out plan file
 * submit_script: the script used for the individual stage job submission (e.g. test-chained/test-1.sh)
-* upf_directory: the directory where the upf files are written out to,
+* upf_directory: the directory where the upf files are written out to
-* stages: the number of stages to run. -1 means run all the stages
+* stages: the number of stages to run. -1 = run all the stages
-* stage_cfg_script: the configuration script (e.g. test-chained/cfg-stage-sys.sh) sourced by the
+* stage_cfg_script: the staget configuration script (e.g. `test-chained/cfg-stage-sys.sh`) sourced by the
-submit script to set the configuration (WALLTIME etc.) for each stage run.
+submit script to set the configuration (WALLTIME etc.) for each individual stage run.
-Environment variables specified in the "stage_cfgs", see below, will override those in this file.
+Environment variables specified in the "stage_cfgs" (see below) will override those in this file.
 * stage_cfgs: a list of optional stage configurations, where each configuration is a json map.
-If no stage configuration is defined for a particular stage or PROCS and PPN are not defined in that stage configuration, then PROCS will be set to the number of plan nodes to run (i.e., the length of the UPF file) + 1 and PPN will be set to 1.
+By default, if no stage configuration is defined for a particular stage or PROCS and PPN are not defined in that stage configuration, then PROCS will be set to the number of plan nodes to run (i.e., the length of the UPF file) + 1 and PPN will be set to 1.
 In this way, the default is to run all the Uno model runs concurrently.
 For the other environment variables in a stage configuration, the defaults in the stage_cfg_script will be used.
 All the key value pairs in a stage configuration except for *stage* are preserved as environment variables when the submit_script is called and will override those (e.g., WALLTIME, etc.) in the stage_cfg_script.
 A stage configuration map can have the following entries.
   * stage: the stage number
   * X: where X is an environment variable from the stage_cfg_script, e.g. WALLTIME, PROCS, PPN, etc.

-`run_chained.py` should be run from within the test-chained directory.

 ### An Example Run